Moses Molongo

-Moses Molongo (Russian: Мозес Молонго born 14 June 1979 in Cameroon) is a Cameroonian retired international footballer.
-He played for Victoria United Limbe aka Opopo as number 9 and was the team Captain where he represented the national colours of Cameroon before starting his international career in football.
+Moses Esingila Molongo (born 14 June 1979) is a Cameroonian former professional footballer who played as a forward.
+He began his career with Victoria United before starting his international career.

 Career

 Russia

-Sighted at SKA-Khabarovsk's camp in China preceding 2002/03, Molongo ended up not impressing.
+Sighted at SKA-Khabarovsk's camp in China preceding the 2002–03 season, Molongo ended up not impressing.

 Ukraine

 Chipping in with two goals in three friendlies while at Vorskla Poltava's camp, and earning the praise of Vitaliy Kvartsyanyi, he officially became part of their squad leading up to spring 2003.

 Poland

 Donning the colours of Rega Trzebiatów in 2005, the Cameroonian left later that year.
-Due to this, Rega did not have a regular goalscorer which was a corollary of his departure.
-The former Zagłębie Lubin man then spent 2006 with Stal Mielec and returned to Rega leading up to 2008 before taking up a contract with Sławy Sławno where he chalked up three goals to see off Pogoń Barlinek 4-0.
+The former Zagłębie Lubin man then spent 2006 with Stal Mielec and returned to Rega in early 2008, after a short stint with Welsh side Cwmbrân Town.
+In 2009, he moved to Sława Sławno, before joining Pogoń Barlinek and Noteć Czarnków.